CERTCC/keyfinder/README.md

 ## Key Parsing

 CERT Keyfinder can be used to scan the files on your system, reporting only private and/or password-protected key files by default.

+### Simple Example
 For example, running Keyfinder on the `~` directory on a CERT Tapioca system:
 ```
 $ python keyfinder.py -k ~/tapioca
 keyfile: /home/tapioca/tapioca/.mitmproxy/mitmproxy-ca-cert.p12